Updated July 5, 2026

 What Homeowners Insurance Covers

 In North Dakota, homeowners insurance coverage is built around the same core protections, but the way you size them should reflect local rebuilding costs, storm exposure, and lender expectations.
 Dwelling coverage in North Dakota should be set to the cost to rebuild, not the home’s market value; the state’s average dwelling coverage is $182,400, and reconstruction costs are influenced heavily by local labor and construction pricing.
 Other structures coverage can matter for detached garages, sheds, and fences, especially in rural areas where outbuildings are common.
-Personal property coverage protects belongings inside the home, and the product guidance here suggests starting around 50% to 70% of dwelling coverage, which helps when winter damage, theft, or fire affects furniture, clothing, appliances, and electronics.
+Personal property coverage can help protect belongings inside the home, and the product guidance here suggests starting around 50% to 70% of dwelling coverage, which helps when winter damage, theft, or fire affects furniture, clothing, appliances, and electronics.
 Liability coverage is important if someone is injured on your property, and medical payments coverage can help with smaller injury claims, depending on the policy.
 Additional living expenses coverage matters if a severe storm, fire, or wind loss makes your home unlivable while repairs are underway.
 Standard policies in North Dakota do not include flood damage, so river flooding, spring melt, or other flood exposure requires separate flood insurance through NFIP or a private flood insurer.
 The North Dakota Insurance Department oversees the market, but policy terms, endorsements, and exclusions still vary by carrier, so you should confirm exactly what your quote includes before binding.

 Coverage Included